TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 In Q1 and Q2 the lab is on Friday and deadlines are on Wednesdays at 23:59.
 All assignments except lab 9 have a 24 hour deadline extension with a penalty of 2 points.
 Lab 9 has an extension until 13/01 with a penalty of 1 point.

+These dates are subject to change.
+{: .notice .notice-warning}

 * Milestone 1: Syntax Analysis
    - 21/09: Lab 1: Testing Syntax Analysis
    - 28/09: Lab 2: Syntax Definition